FAQs: Transfer Students

 Will I be able to take advantage of On-Campus Interviewing as a transfer student?

 The Admissions Committee will issue decisions on both Early Decision and Regular Decision transfer applications with sufficient time to allow our incoming transfer students to participate in our On-Campus Interviewing program and bid for fall interviews.
-On-Campus Interviews will take place in late August.
+On-Campus Interviews will take place in mid-August.

 How much credit will I receive for the grades earned during my 1L year at my current law school?